402-team-f/whos-here-docs/posts/projectIdeas.md

 - This feature will allow any developer to display a set of images/text in the slot for the icon.
 - RPG-character will be used as default icons in our demo.
 - In the case of using RPG-character, the most signifigant color will be passed into simple-colors and inverted for the element's background.

+## Week 11
+- put together flow of whos-here code between the user, front, and backend
+- created visualization of db table
+- deployed project repo to vercel
+- will begin frontend, backend, and api coding this week